 The childcare market has demonstrated that it is able to expand and adapt, through their response to the roll-out of the entitlement for disadvantaged two-year-olds which was introduced and extended in the last Parliament.

 The UK is reforming the current child maintenance system.
 The reforms are aimed at giving separated parents better support and helping them to make family-based arrangements.
 This will enable parents to agree between themselves what and how much will be paid following a separation, without using the current statutory scheme, the Child Support Agency (CSA) or the courts.
-For those parents who are unable to make family-based arrangements, the Government is introducing an improved 2012 statutory scheme (called the Child Maintenance Service).
+For those parents who are unable to make family-based arrangements, the Government introduced an improved 2012 statutory scheme (called the Child Maintenance Service).
 This will eventually replace the schemes run by the CSA.

-Measures to encourage lone parents to seek employment mean that, from May 2012 most lone parents with a youngest child aged 5 lose entitlement to Income Support when claimed solely on the grounds of being a lone parent.
+Measures to encourage lone parents to seek employment meant that, from May 2012 most lone parents with a youngest child aged 5 lost entitlement to Income Support when claimed solely on the grounds of being a lone parent.
 If not returning to work lone parents can, subject to eligibility, claim either Jobseeker’s Allowance, if they are capable of work, or Employment and Support Allowance, if they have limited capability for work or a health condition.

-The information in the country profile was last updated in November 2012.
+The information in the country profile was last updated in January 2016.